datea/datea-api/doc/AccountApi.md

 ####Reset Password confirm

-if your domain is whitelisted, and you sent the "base_url" parameter in the previous step, you'll need to confirm the password reset.
-Have the user enter his/her new password twice, check if both fields against each other, and then:
+if your domain is whitelisted, and you provided a url to deal with password reset, have the user enter his/her new password twice, check if both fields against each other, and then:

 Send a Ajax JSON POST to : */api/v2/account/reset-password-confirm/* with